 Once you are certain your child is ready to take this big step you will want to have some things in place to ensure success.
 Children don’t always like change and although this may seem exciting to you, it may not be for your child.
 Here are a few ways to make the transition a smooth one.

-- Have lots of positive conversation about moving to the big kid bed.
+- Have lots of positive conversations about moving to the big kid bed.
 Show it to your child before bedtime so they can get excited.

 - Let your child help pick out their new bedding.
 Being a big boy/girl means getting to make choices and this can be very helpful with making them comfortable in their new bed

 - Have a clock in your child’s room that tells them when it is time to get up.
-You can use a special clock that is designed for this exact purpose such as THIS one or just use a digital clock and talk to your child about the number 7.
+You can use a special clock that is designed for this exact purpose such as the Hatch Baby Rest or just use a digital clock and talk to your child about the number 7.
 You can even post a number 7 beside the clock and let them know they have to wait until they see a 7 to come out of bed.

 - Be sure to tell your child to come into mommy and daddy’s room when they wake so they aren’t walking around the house alone in the morning.